r4ai/hello-mlir/docs/syntax.md

 ### Immutable Variables (`let`)

 Immutable variables are declared using the `let` keyword.
-Once assigned, their value cannot be changed.
+They must be initialized at declaration, and once assigned, their value cannot be changed.

 ```
 let x: i32 = 10;
-let y = 20; // Type can be inferred
+let y = 20; // Type can be inferred from the value
 ```

 ### Mutable Variables (`var`)

 Mutable variables are declared using the `var` keyword.
 Their value can be changed after declaration.
+Initialization is optional.

 ```
 var x: i32 = 10;
 x = 20; // Allowed

+var y: i32; // Allowed, value is uninitialized
+y = 30;
 ```

 ## Statements